Last updated on May 23, 2020 at 13:46

 From this formula can we understand that if the concentration of your urine is the same as the concentration of pure water would the specific gravity be 1.
 However, because there are always some molecules or ion in urine (urine cannot be pure water) will the concentration of urine always be higher than the concentration of water, so the number will always be above 1.
 If your urine was just pure water would the specific gravity be 1.000.
 As we said, that’s impossible.
 The absolute lowest specific gravity of urine possible is 1.001, meaning that the urine is just barely more concentrated than pure water (just 0.1% more concentrated than water).

-Hyposthenuria is the condition where the specific gravity is low, but we will get back to that later.
+Hyposthenuria is the condition where the kidney loses its ability to concentrate or dilute the urine.
+This usually decreases the specific gravity of the urine, but we will get back to that later.

 Primary tubular dysfunctions